How It Works States Document Types Tools Guides Blog About Create Document - $5

 Does a firearm bill of sale need to be notarized in Louisiana?

-Is a bill of sale required to transfer a firearm title in Louisiana?
+Is a bill of sale required for a private firearm sale in Louisiana?

-Can I write my own firearm bill of sale in Louisiana?
+Can a firearm bill of sale be handwritten in Louisiana?

 Ready to create your Louisiana firearm bill of sale?